 We currently have no products approved for commercial sale, and all of our product candidates are currently in clinical and preclinical development.
-To date, we have clinical experience in the context of a compassionate use program at a single clinical site with a TIL product that was manufactured using a prior version of the ITIL-168 manufacturing process.
-However, as an organization, we are early in the process of conducting our first multi-center clinical trial with centralized manufacturing, have no prior experience in conducting any clinical trials, have limited experience in preparing, submitting and prosecuting regulatory filings and have not previously submitted a BLA for any product candidate.
+As an organization, we are early in the process of conducting our first multicenter clinical trials with centralized manufacturing, have no prior experience in conducting any clinical trials, have limited experience in preparing, submitting and prosecuting regulatory filings and have not previously submitted a biologics license application, or BLA, for any product candidate.
 Each of our programs and product candidates will require additional preclinical and/or clinical development, regulatory approval, obtaining manufacturing supply, capacity and expertise, building a commercial organization or successfully outsourcing commercialization, substantial investment and significant marketing efforts before we generate any revenue from product sales.
 We do not have any products that are approved for commercial sale, and we may never be able to develop or commercialize marketable products.
 Our ability to generate revenue from our product candidates, which we do not expect will occur for several years, if ever, will depend heavily on the successful development, regulatory approval and eventual commercialization of our product candidates.
-The success of ITIL-168, ITIL-306 or any other product candidates that we develop or otherwise may acquire will depend on several factors, including:
+The success of ITIL-306 or any other product candidates that we develop or otherwise may acquire will depend on several factors, including:

-- timely and successful completion of preclinical studies and clinical trials; - effective investigational new drug applications, or INDs, from the U.S. Food and Drug Administration (FDA), or comparable foreign applications that allow commencement of our planned clinical trials or future clinical trials for our product candidates; - sufficiency of our financial and other resources to complete the necessary preclinical studies and clinical trials; - successful enrollment and completion of clinical trials, including under the FDA's current Good Clinical Practices, or GCPs, and current Good Laboratory Practices; - successful development of, or making arrangements with third-party manufacturers for, our commercial manufacturing processes for any of our product candidates that receive regulatory approval; - receipt of timely marketing approvals from applicable regulatory authorities; - · launching commercial sales of products, if approved, whether alone or in collaboration with others; - acceptance of the benefits and use of our products, including method of administration, if approved, by patients, the medical community and third-party payors, for their approved indications; - the prevalence and severity of adverse events experienced with ITIL-168, ITIL-306 or any other product candidates; - the availability, perceived advantages, cost, safety and efficacy of alternative therapies for any product candidate, and any indications for such product candidate, that we develop; - our ability to produce ITIL-168, ITIL-306 or any other product candidates we develop on a commercial scale;

-- obtaining and maintaining patent, trademark and trade secret protection and regulatory exclusivity for our product candidates and otherwise protecting our rights in our intellectual property portfolio; - maintaining compliance with regulatory requirements, including cGMPs, and complying effectively with other procedures; - obtaining and maintaining third-party coverage and adequate reimbursement and patients' willingness to pay out-of-pocket in the absence of such coverage and adequate reimbursement; and - maintaining a continued acceptable safety, tolerability and efficacy profile of the products following approval.
+- timely and successful completion of preclinical studies and clinical trials; - effective INDs from the U.S. Food and Drug Administration, or the FDA, or comparable foreign applications that allow commencement of our planned clinical trials or future clinical trials for our product candidates; - sufficiency of our financial and other resources to complete the necessary preclinical studies and clinical trials; - successful enrollment and completion of clinical trials, including under the FDA's current Good Clinical Practices, or GCPs, and current Good Laboratory Practices; - successful development of, or making arrangements with third-party manufacturers for, our commercial manufacturing processes for any of our product candidates that receive regulatory approval; - receipt of timely marketing approvals from applicable regulatory authorities; - launching commercial sales of products, if approved, whether alone or in collaboration with others; - acceptance of the benefits and use of our products, including method of administration, if approved, by patients, the medical community and third-party payors, for their approved indications; - the prevalence and severity of adverse events experienced with ITIL-306 or any other product candidates; - the availability, perceived advantages, cost, safety and efficacy of alternative therapies for any product candidate, and any indications for such product candidate, that we develop; - our ability to produce ITIL-306 or any other product candidates we develop on a commercial scale; - obtaining and maintaining patent, trademark and trade secret protection and regulatory exclusivity for our product candidates and otherwise protecting our rights in our intellectual property portfolio; - maintaining compliance with regulatory requirements, including cGMPs, and complying effectively with other procedures; - obtaining and maintaining third-party coverage and adequate reimbursement and patients' willingness to pay out-of-pocket in the absence of such coverage and adequate reimbursement; and - maintaining a continued acceptable safety, tolerability and efficacy profile of the products following approval.